 February 16, 2018 Thursday – Dragoon Mountain Ranch to Bisbee & the Queen Mine

 After the mine tour, we have a nice lunch at our host’s favourite cafe in the town.
-I get a nice cappuccino to take with me and then park the Tesla in the town’s public parking.
+I get a cappuccino to take with me and then park the Tesla in the town’s public parking.
 We then split up to see what the town has to offer.
 I wander down the main street in the rain, keeping dry under my Tesla umbrella that came with the car rental.

 There are lots of shops offering artwork and tacky stuff, so I decide to take a series of alleys looping back to the car, hoping to encounter more interesting sights.
 Sure enough I stumble upon a guy with a long grey beard playing a guitar/cello built from an old Ford F-series truck fuel tank!
 He is being interviewed and recorded with video as I sneak my own candid photo of him and his funky instrument.
-This makes the trip so worthwhile!
+This makes this side trip so worthwhile!